 Practical advice to keep your dog mobile, flexible and happy

 Not that long ago, one of my readers called me irresponsible because I suggested older dogs should exercise regularly.
 I was surprised by such a reaction.
 After a brief inquiry, I learned the reader’s veterinary surgeon discouraged her from exercising her senior dog.
 He simply believed that older dogs should not exercise because their joints wear down faster and become less mobile.
 Hearing this, I knew that I had to write an article about exercise, injuries and mobility for older dogs.
 The truth is our dogs don’t have to be immobile and decrepit by the time they turn into seniors.
 Many of my current patients are now seniors and I see them doing better than I ever imagined.
-My dog Skai is twelve and continues to enjoy everything he did when he was younger.
+In his senior years, my dog Skai continued to enjoy everything he did when he was younger.
 The purpose of this article is to help your dog do the same.

 ALIGN DOG'S ARTHRITIS TREATMENT WITH NATURE

 For many years now, I have chosen one core principle in healing.
 No matter what the problem is, I try to learn from nature.
 For example, if you look at nature’s way of keeping water clean, it’s quite ingenious.
 Water runs over rocks and boulders to become cleaner through oxygenation, it runs through the ground to be filtered, it gets purified and processed with the help of beneficial bacteria and when it gets to the ocean, surf and sand ensure more purification.
 The whole cycle ends (and begins) with evaporation and rain.
 The by-product of this amazing process is more cleansing of anything that water touches.
 This is what I call inspiration for healing!

 CLEANSE + DETOX